 Mediation.
 An alternative or assisted dispute resolution (ADR) process where a mediator helps parties reach an agreement.
 A mediator is a neutral, independent, and objective third party who is trained in ADR.

-If the child’s parents and grandparents cannot reach an agreement on custody, contact time, or interactions, mediation is an option.
+If the child’s parents and grandparents cannot reach an agreement on decision-making responsibility, contact, or interactions, mediation is an option.
 A mediator will meet with the people involved, discuss the issues, and help them come to an agreement.
 Mediation is voluntary, and everyone must feel comfortable with the process.

 Private mediation services are listed online or in the telephone book.
 You can also find a mediator through Family Mediation Canada (fmc.ca), or through the Legal Information Society of Nova Scotia’s Mediator Referral Service.
 You might be referred to a mediator through the family court process.